Interliterary theory

 literary scholarship, with most proponents of the idea being among Russian Formalists, Czech and Slovak Structuralists.

 Lately, the field has expanded into Latin American scholarship, suggesting alternative, decolonized and decentralized theories and interpretations for the literatures of the colonized periphery.
-These literary developments explore processes of hybridization of the once separate native culture and an external culture, which are now combined into hybrid transculturated identities.
+These literary developments explore processes of hybridization of the once separate native culture and an external culture, which are now combined into hybrid transcultural identities.
 Latin American criticism, by dismissing "eurocentric comparatism", approaches different literatures of Latin America as participating in the same literary system, whose characteristics had to be jointly examined.
 The Latin American criticism thus created its own version of Ďurišin supranational interliterary community.